-Jolly Nice is a Farm shop located in Frampton Mansell between Stroud and Cirencester on the A419.
-This is a former petrol station that has been converted into a hotchpotch of wooden buildings that are shops making up the farm shop and cafe.
+Jolly Nice is a farm shop in Frampton Mansell between Stroud and Cirencester on the A419.
+This is a former petrol station that they converted into a hotchpotch of wooden buildings that are shops making up the farm shop and cafe.

 They have a field out the back called the picnic meadow where you can eat out admiring the Cotswold views and livestock in a neighbouring field.

-Jolly Nice has a Farm shop, Butchery & Cafe which you can eat inside with seating in heated yurts or their pretty meadow all of which is dog friendly for dogs on leads.
+Jolly Nice has a Farm Shop, Butchery & Cafe, which you can eat inside with seating in heated yurts or their pretty meadow, all of which are dog friendly for dogs on leads.

 For lunch they serve a locally reared beef burger, KFP a Kentucky Friend Pheasant, Pulled Pork, beef brisket and more.

-Drinks range from a diverse selection of coffees and teas as well as a delicious milkshake menu.
+Drinks range from a diverse selection of coffees and teas, and a delicious milkshake menu.

 The farm shop sells a variety of produce from local farmers and artisan producers.
 Jolly nice sell;